cockroachdb/docs/v19.1/cluster-topology-patterns.md

 **Availability expectations**

 - The cluster as a whole can withstand a regional failure because system-level ranges have their replicas balanced across regions.
-However, because user data is partitioning and pinned to specific regions, region-specific data will be unavailable during a regional failure.
+However, because user data is partitioned and pinned to specific regions, region-specific data will be unavailable during a regional failure.
 - Within a region, partitions pinned to the region will remain available as long as 2/3 datacenters are up.

 **Performance expectations**